Sicamous (sternwheeler)

-SS Sicamous is a large four decked sternwheeler commissioned by the Canadian Pacific Railway (CPR) and built by the Western Dry Dock and Shipbuilding Company for Okanagan Lake service between the fruit communities of Penticton, and other towns of Kelowna and Vernon, British Columbia.
-SS Sicamous launched in 1914, Sicamous ran for many years connecting rail lines and areas.
-The vessel operated until 1937 and is currently beached as a part of a heritage shipyard operated by the S.S.
-Sicamous Restoration Society in Penticton.
-The vessel today is operated both as a museum and events and banquet facility.
+SS Sicamous is a large, four-decked sternwheeler commissioned by the Canadian Pacific Railway (CPR) and was built by the Western Dry Dock and Shipbuilding Company for Okanagan Lake service between the fruit communities of Penticton, and other towns of Kelowna and Vernon, British Columbia.
+The vessel launched in 1914 and operated until 1937, and it is currently beached as a part of a heritage park cared for by the S.S.
+Sicamous Marine Heritage Society in Penticton.
+The vessel today is operated both as a museum, restoration site, and a facility for special events.

 Form

 Built in 1914, Sicamous made daily trips around Okanagan Lake until 1936, with her last official voyage in 1937.
 Throughout her twenty-two years of official service, Sicamous remained an important link within the transportation system of the Okanagan.
 Sicamous now resides in Penticton where she continues to undergo restoration.